 How to set Compressor Attack and Release?

-First of all, we need to figure out what exactly we want to get and which instrument we want to compress.
+First of all, we need to figure out what exactly we want to get, and the choices also depend on what instrument we want to compress.

-There are tons of distinct situations.
+There can be many different situations and many options.
 Each instrument can be recorded in a different way, songs have different tempos, dynamic ranges, etc.

 How to set up an attack?

 Let’s start with drums.
-While listening to drums, you can gauge the difference between attacks precisely.
-So tune it accordingly.
-If you want a punchy sound – use a slow attack.
+While listening to drums, you can precisely hear the attacks, they will help you decide.
+If you want a punchy sound – use a slow compressor attack setting.
 If you need a huge longtail sound – use a short attack.
 That’s pretty simple:)

 For the rest of the instruments, we usually use a medium attack.
 It works well in most cases.
 Sometimes we can use small attack time to make sound squashed and jumping to the face.
 It works perfectly, for example, on bass guitar or rap vocals.